Cell Disrupters: A Review

 The household meat grinder or mincer has been used for many years for the preparation of animal tissue extracts.
 Tissue is mechanically pressed through holes in a metal sieve plate while rotating blades slowly sweep across the face of the plate cutting the meat in 0.3-0.5 mm fragments.
 While it is not an effective way to disrupt cells per se , it is useful as a preliminary step for complete homogenization using other physical or chemical methods.
 Meat grinders cut flexible tissue like muscle better if the tissue is processed slightly frozen.

 For small tissue samples, BioSpec Products (Bartlesville, OK) manufactures hand operated screw presses for the preparation of tissue extracts as does EDCO Scientific (Chapel Hill, NC).
 Capable of generating considerable force, sample sizes from 0.1 grams up to 50 grams of soft tissue are pushed through sieve plates having 0.5 to 3 mm holes, much like the action of a kitchen garlic press.
 Hard or fibrous tissues like tendon, skin, leaves and seeds will not pass through the press.
 The units cost from $25 to $400.
 Fred S. Carver (Wabash, IN) has a compact hydraulic laboratory tissue press for the extraction of intracellular liquids and oils for about $1600.
-Designed for plant leaves, Bioreba (Chapel Hill, NC) makes a hand-held grinder consisting of an circular array of steel balls which crush a few leaves inside a mylar plastic bag.
+Bioreba (Chapel Hill, NC) makes a hand-held grinder designed for plant leaves.
+It consists of an circular array of steel balls which crush a few leaves inside a mylar plastic bag.
 The grinder and bags cost about $200.

 Are widely used to disrupt cells.
 These devices generate intense sonic pressure waves in liquid media.
 Under the right conditions, the pressure waves cause formation of microbubbles which grown and collapse violently.
 Called cavitation, the implosion generates a shock wave with enough energy to break cell membranes and even break covalent bonds.